-Position : Defender
+Position : Management

-Chris originally joined Runcorn Linnets in November 2010, having been with Trafford FC, and was half of a formidable central defensive partnership with Rob Bodie.
+Chris had originally joined Runcorn Linnets in November 2010, having been with Trafford FC, and was half of a formidable central defensive partnership with Rob Bodie.
 He left soon after Joey Dunn's arrival as Linnets manager to join fellow former Millbank favourite Rob Whyte at Runcorn Town.

 His two spells at Pavilions were separated by a stint at Atherton Collieries while he also served Barnton as assistant manager.
 Chris appeared 41 times for Runcorn Town in 2015-16, scoring six goals and claiming three man-of-the-match awards.

 Although initially expected to accompany former Town manager Simon Burton to new club City of Liverpool, Chris was at Prescot Cables in pre-season before getting the 'come back' call from new Linnets boss Michael Ellison, a former team-mate at the MLS.

 He returned to the Linnets fold after a three-and-a-half year absence on the eve of the 2016-17 season to play in the campaign-opening FA Cup tie at Hemsworth Miners Welfare.

 Already one of the few players to have played for both clubs in the Linnets/Town derby, Lawty's involvement in the fixture took a new turn on Boxing Day 2016 when he ended up in goal after Tom Hunt had been red carded for handling outside his area.
 The stand-in 'keeper defied Town with a confident performance before finally conceding late on in a memorable 1-1 draw.

 |For comments, questions or corrections please Contact Us.|